 About the Author

-Chiqui Escareal-Go is the CEO and Chief Service Strategist of Mansmith and Fielders, Inc., the only advocacy-based training and consultancy firm focused in marketing, sales, strategy and innovation.
-For feedback, write to email@example.com log on to www.mansmith.net, for more information.
+Chiqui Escareal-Go is the CEO and Chief Behavioral Strategist of Mansmith and Fielders, the only advocacy-based training and consultancy firm focused on marketing, sales, strategy and innovation.
+For more information, please email firstname.lastname@example.org.

 Digital technologies are not gimmicks, but about solving problems and adding value to the customer--added convenience, enhanced experience, more re...Read More